 About Alexandra

-Concert engagements in UK and Europe have included the works of Strauss (Four Last Songs), Bach (Jauchzet Gott in allen Landen); Haydn (Nelson Mass); Mozart (Mass in C Minor); Beethoven (Symphony No. 9); Rossini (Stabat Mater); Orff (Carmina Burana) and Mahler (Symphony no. 4).
+Concert engagements in UK and Europe have included the works of Strauss (Four Last Songs), Beethoven (Symphony No. 9 – most recently in Cadogan Hall) Bach (Jauchzet Gott in allen Landen); Haydn (Nelson Mass); Mozart (Mass in C Minor); Rossini (Stabat Mater); Orff (Carmina Burana) and Mahler (Symphony no. 4).
 A champion of contemporary repertoire, Alexandra has given several world premières: Patrick Hawes’ Te Deum (conducted by the composer) and works by Cecilia Macdowell.

 Alexandra’s operatic performances include Belinda in Dido and Aeneas, Rosalinde (Die Fledermaus), Tatyana (Eugene Onegin), Dew Fairy in Hansel and Gretel and Monica in Menotti’s The Medium.
 She has appeared at St. John’s, Smith Square as Le Feu and Le Rossignol in Ravel’s L’enfant et les sortileges and Anne Trulove (The Rake’s Progress).
 A lover of jazz, Alexandra has performed at the Pigalle Club, London.
 An experienced singing teacher and choir director, Alexandra has taught singing at Charterhouse School for a decade.